 What do oncology social workers do?

-If there is not a social worker where you are seeking cancer treatment, there are other avenues through which you can seek support.
-If you are getting home care from a nursing or hospice agency, they likely have a social worker on their team who can come to your home.
-If you are unable to meet someone in person, there are a lot of ways to connect with a social worker online or over the phone.
-For example, Cancer Care in New York City offers financial counseling or connection with an oncology social worker over the phone, among a variety of other resources.
-The American Cancer Society is another great resource to go to for local support services.
+If there is not a social worker at your cancer center, there are other avenues for support.
+If you are getting home care from a nursing or hospice agency, they likely have a social worker on their team.
+If you are unable to meet in person, you can connect with a social worker online or over the phone.
+Cancer Care in New York City offers connection with an oncology social worker over the phone.
+The American Cancer Society is another great resource.

 A resource for help and support

-Most importantly, my job is to help patients navigate new terrain.
+Most importantly, my job is to help patients find their way around new terrain.
 I am a friendly face and someone who you can connect with easily, over the phone or in person.